 As mentioned above, we have created specific guidelines and processes which are detailed in our Advisory Board Best-Practice Framework and taught in a practical setting to participants of the Executive Advisory Board Chair Program.

 Aspiring advisory board members frequently take advantage of our professional development and education programs.
-These programs are setting the global standard for independent Advisory Board education.
-The Executive Chair Program is proving especially popular as is general membership as vetted, Approved Advisor.
+These programs are setting the global standard for independent advisory board education.
+The Executive Chair Program is proving especially popular as is general membership as a vetted Approved Advisor.

 If you are looking for reports on the state of the global advisory sector, frameworks and other information, browse this site or contact us directly.

-If you still have questions, our Frequently Asked Questions page is a goldmine of information that will answer other questions you may have.
+If you still have questions, our Fundamentals are a goldmine of information that will answer other questions you may have.

 Listen to this podcast interview with our founder, Louise Broekman.